 On July 10, 2019, the respondents submitted their response to the court's question on the matter.
 On July 18, 2019, the court accepted the parties' joint motion for a procedural arrangement.
-Four evidentiary hearings in the case have been scheduled to take place in the period from December 2019 to October 2020.
+Evidentiary hearings were held during October-November 2020.
+On December 1, 2020, additional evidentiary hearings have been scheduled for March-May 2021.